 In his 15-year run at Ready, Ghiloni directed a dramatic turn around in the boys' basketball program which resulted in six consecutive winning seasons, two district championships and the 2001-02 trip to the state championship.
 In 2002, Ready won its first Central Catholic League championship since 1979 and made its first state tournament appearance since 1973.
-After having earned Central District Division III Coach of the Year honors five times.
+In his time at Bishop Ready, Ghiloni was named Central District Division III Coach of the Year five times.

 Along with his coaching duties, Ghiloni was director of admissions at Ready and also has served as director of student and academic affairs and director of guidance.
 He has also taught courses in world history and American history.

 Prior to coaching at Ready, Ghiloni spent three seasons as an assistant basketball coach at Capital University in Columbus.
 Also included in Ghiloni's extensive professional background are two more Columbus coaching stints as an assistant with Ohio Dominican (1983-1984) and St. Francis DeSales High School (1981-1983).
 Ghiloni has also served as an instructor and administrator for several local and regional basketball camps.

 A native of nearby Newark, Ohio, Ghiloni graduated from The Ohio State University in 1981 with a bachelor of science degree in secondary education.
 He earned his master of science degree in education from the University of Dayton in 1985.